Manoman4505/Manoman4505/README.md

 - 👋 Hi, I’m @Manoman4505
-- 👀 I’m interested to learn java
+- 👀 I’m interested to learn frontend dev
 - 🌱 I’m currently learn
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...